run-ai/docs/docs/Researcher/Command-Line-Interface-API-Reference/runai-submit.md

 --memory-limit string

->  CPU memory to allocate for this job (1G, 20M, .etc).The system guaranteesthat this Job will not be able to consume more than this amount of memory.
+>  CPU memory to allocate for this job (1G, 20M, .etc).The system guarantees that this Job will not be able to consume more than this amount of memory.
 The Job will receive an error when trying to allocate more memory than this limit.

 --node-type string

->  Allows defining specific nodes (machines) or group of nodes on which the workload will run.
+>  Allows defining specific nodes (machines) or a group of nodes on which the workload will run.
 To use this feature your administrator will need to label nodes as explained here: [Limit a Workload to a Specific Node Group](../../Administrator/Researcher-Setup/Limit-a-Workload-to-a-Specific-Node-Group.md)
-> This flag can be used in conjunctionwith Project-based affinity.
+> This flag can be used in conjunction with Project-based affinity.
 In this case, the flag is used to refine the list of allowable node groups set in the project.
 For more information see: [Working with Projects](../../Administrator/Admin-User-Interface-Setup/Working-with-Projects.md)

 --port stringArray